Positioning in Marketing: Definition, Types, Examples, Benefits & How to

 Quality can help rebuff most pricing wars.
 In some markets, such as luxury cosmetics or cars, quality can define who the competitors are.

 For instance, Chipotle vs. Taco Bell.
 Ranked 14th in the top 50 fast-food restaurants in America by QSR Magazine, Chipotle has grabbed a significant market share over the years by focusing on quality instead of price.
+Being featured in online magazines and having products of good quality make Chipotle a significant competitor for Taco Bell.

 Differentiation is what sets your product or service apart from the crowd.
 If your product or service is dramatically different, rivals may not pose as much of a threat.